ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/excel-export-columns/index.md

 Excel Export allows you to select which columns get exported to Excel.

-By default, all the columns in the grid are included in the Excel export.
-However, you can set which columns are exported to the Excel file.
+By default, all the currently visible columns in the grid are included in the Excel export.
+However, you can easily control which specific columns are exported to the Excel file.

 ## Column Headers